yolken/yolken-blog/site/_posts/2021-01-17-great-engineer-onboarding.md

 Orientation classes can be fun at the beginning, but, after hours and hours of sitting in a stuffy room and listening to presentations, attentions wane and the sessions all start to blend together.
-In addition, these classes by their very structure, are very much "one-size-fits-all" activities that can't be easily customized for the requirements of each person's job.
+In addition, by their very structure these classes are very much "one-size-fits-all" activities that can't be easily customized for the requirements of each person's job.

-Personally, I think a day or two of classes at the beginning is fine, provided that these are devoted to things that are necessary and relevant for all new hires (e.g., how to get paid, a summary of the company's products, what the core values / operating principles are, etc.).
+Personally, I think a day or two of classes at the beginning is fine, provided that these are devoted to things that are necessary and relevant for all new hires (e.g., how to get paid, what the core values / operating principles of the company are, etc.).
 But, beyond that, classes should be optional and also non-continuous so that attendees can fit them in with their team-specific onboarding tasks.

-As an alternative to classes, a much better use of resources is to create great onboarding documentation.
+An alternative to classes, and what I think is a much better use of resources, is to create great onboarding *documentation*.
 Unlike a presentation, which tends to go in one ear and out the other, documentation sticks around forever and can easily be consulted after the onboarding is done.
 People can also work through documentation at their own pace and skip over topics that they already know about or aren't relevant for their work.

 Google had a particularly nice balance here.
-There were a few technical onboarding classes, but they were extremely high-level and designed to be more about the social and cultural aspects of engineering than the technical ones (as I recall, they also had cute names like "life an engineer").
-Technical training, where needed, was instead done via written "code labs" that engineers worked on individually.
+There were a few technical onboarding classes, but they were extremely high-level and designed to be more about the social and cultural aspects of engineering rather than the technical ones (as I recall, they also had cute names like "life an engineer").
+Technical training, when needed, was instead done via written "code labs" that engineers worked on individually.

 ### Doing team assignments during onboarding is crazy

+I went through a team matching process during my Airbnb onboarding, and it was extremely stressful for everyone involved.
+Hiring managers, particularly those on the less-desired teams, spent days marketing their teams and convincing ( and sometimes begging) people to join them.
+On the other side, the members of my starting class and I were bombarded with choices and forced to spend a lot of time talking to hiring managers, doing mini-tasks for the teams we were interested in, and, in general, stressing out over a decision that had to be made quickly and would play a big role in our careers at the company.

+Everyone in my starting class was able to find a team that they liked and "graduate" on-time.
+But, I've heard anecdotally about people arriving at these bootcamp-style orientations only to learn that the team(s) that attracted them to the company aren't accepting any new hires.
+Or, on the flip side, I've heard about hiring managers recruiting people with specialized skills that they need (e.g., database performance optimization) only to have these specialists choose completely different teams at the end of bootcamp.

+All of this craziness can be avoided by simply matching people to teams before they arrive.
+Doing this reduces stress on both sides and ensures that candidates know what they're getting themselves into.
+People should be allowed to switch teams within the first few weeks if they really need to, but this should be relatively rare.

 ## Conclusion

-The best approach to onboarding engineers is to quickly integrate them with their pre-assigned teams.
-Doing days or weeks of
+The best approach to onboarding engineers is to quickly integrate them with their preassigned teams.
+Organizing weeks of classes and/or letting new hires pick teams during orientation may seem like a better onboarding experience, but usually just wastes time and causes unnecessary stress.